RedFrog6002/BetterDreamShieldCoop/ReadMe.md

 Both the Dreamshield and Grimmchild have their own separate sprite collections!
 (AKA, different spritesheet name for customknight)
 They use Shield_coop.png and Grimm_coop.png, if these are not present, they will retain their default sprites.

+Depends on FrogCore and Satchel
+Made using SFGrenade's modding template